joannekims/cse15l-lab-reports/lab1.md

   * `ls` - 'list' command lists the files and folders of the specified directory, or the currendt directory if unspecified.
   * `pwd` - 'print working directory' command prints the complete path of the current working directory.
   * `mkdir` - 'make directory' command creates directories (new folders)- follow with desired directory name as argument.
-  * `cp` - 'copy' command copies filies or group of directories into the specified destination- follow with two command line arguments: file/directory origin and destined directiory
+  * `cp` - 'copy' command copies filies or group of directories into the specified destination- follow with two command line arguments: file/directory origin and destined directiory.

 You should notice that the mkdir and cp commands produce a 'missing' error.
 This happens because `mkdir` *makes a directory* and `cp` *copies files.* Since they are executive commands, they require arguments to execute the function.